 Powder Flow 2021

-This three day online meeting will reveal the latest science underpinning powder flow and handling.
-It will look at progress in theoretical fundaments and state-of-the-art measurements in the context of practical applications and case studies.
+This online event will start with a 1-day workshop covering the fundamentals of powder flow followed by a 2-day technical meeting focused around the latest science underpinning powder flow and handling.
+It will look at progress in state-of-the-art theories and measurements in the context of practical applications and case studies.

 The effective and reliable flow of cohesive powders in such systems is difficult to attain and this is mainly attributed to a lack of understanding and inconsistencies in their flow behaviour under different conditions.
 For instance, powder flow from small containers with low level of consolidation stress (typically less than 200 Pa) under quasi-static conditions may significantly differ from the flow characteristics at large scales, relatively high stress levels and dynamic conditions.
 Therefore, the ability to successfully predict the flow behaviour of fine cohesive powders from the properties of individual particles and their interactions under various physical conditions in different applications is a grand challenge of great importance.